Umbral1013/dotfiles/README.md

 ```

 ## Installing
-1. Download and install Stow (preferably using your package manager).
+1. Download and install Stow (preferably using your system's package manager).
 2. Clone the GitHub repository in your home folder.

 ```bash